VocalZero/discordjs-musicbot/README.md

 * You also need your bot's token.
 Check this <a href="https://anidiots.guide/getting-started/getting-started-long-version">Guide</a> for more informations.

 #### Configuration
 Open the `app.ts` in the `src` directory.
-There you can set your token, change the prefix for the commands and adjust the streams.
+There you can set your token, change the prefix for the commands and adjust the streams.<br>
 `⚠️ The data in the app.ts should not be published publicly otherwise third parties can gain access to your discord bot.`

 #### Installation: